 Happy gum printing — may all of your work express that certain je ne sais quoi!
 Merci beaucoup.

-Note: Casein pigment printing and gum bichromate printing in my work is almost identical in method.
+Note: Casein pigment printing and gum bichromate printing in my work are almost identical in the method.
 Casein and gum are simply switched with each other.
 My form of casein work should not be confused with other forms where casein is combined with salt printing, Van Dyke, and others.

 The Book of Alternative Photographic Processes